Virginia Tech: Student life

 There are more than 700 student organizations on campus.
-Some of these organizations include Bolt at Virginia Tech which builds electric racing motorcycles; PRISM a student-run ad agency; BASIS at Virginia Tech the largest student-run fixed income portfolio group in the nation managing $5 million; the Chocolate Milk Club; and a Young Life Chapter.
+Some of these organizations include the Virginia Tech Amateur Radio Association, callsign K4KDJ, the oldest club on campus; Bolt at Virginia Tech, which builds electric racing motorcycles; PRISM, a student-run ad agency; BASIS at Virginia Tech, the largest student-run fixed income portfolio group in the nation (managing $5 million); the Chocolate Milk Club; and a Young Life Chapter.

+The Princeton Review ranked Virginia Tech #21 on a list of "Their Students Love These Colleges" from a 2025 survey of students at 391 colleges.

+Campus residence halls

 Over 9,300 Virginia Tech students reside on campus.